navikt/syfooversiktsrv/README.md

 # syfooversiktsrv
-This app i a service for Syfooversikt(https://github.com/navikt/syfooversikt)
+This application is a service dedicated for supply Syfooversikt(https://github.com/navikt/syfooversikt) with a list of relevant persons along with relevant information.

 ## Technologies used
 * Kotlin